 Prior to joining our faculty, Professor Zaweski served for 9 years as Assistant Professor and Academic Coordinator for Arcadia University’s Physician Assistant Program in Newark, Delaware.
+In 2019, he received the P. Jean Drew M.D.
+Award from the Drexel University Physician Assistant Program in recognition of alumni who integrate the highest levels of care and humanitarianism in their professional lives.
 He is a member of Pi Alpha and has served in multiple positions in the Physician Assistant Education Association (PAEA) including Chair of the PA Educator Competency Based Faculty Development Task Force and member of the Conference Council.
 He has been active in international education as a visiting professor to the University of Pretoria Clinical Associate Programme in South Africa.
 He has also served on the Board of Directors for the Delaware Academy of Physician Assistants, where he was active in modernizing the PA practice laws for the State of Delaware.

 Professor Zaweski serves as associate editor for the textbook Physician Assistant: A Guide to Clinical Practice.
-He has published book chapters on physician assistant education and antiobiotic references as well as articles for the Journal of Vascular Technology.
-He has presented at local, state, and national conferences including the Physician Assistant Education Association Annual Forum..
+He has published book chapters on physician assistant education and antibiotic references as well as articles for the Journal of Vascular Technology.
+He has presented at local, state, and national conferences including the Physician Assistant Education Association Annual Forum.

 - MPAS – University of Nebraska College of Medicine 2007